Dynamics of Anyon Clusters in Fractional Quantum Hall Fluids: Interactions within a cluster of Laughlin quasiholes

 The two-anyon “molecule” introduced by the short-range electronic interactions provides a plausible explanation for the unexpected results in quantum point contact experiments, where the effective charge carrier shows a temperature dependence, transitioning from $2e/3$ at low temperatures ($\sim10mK$) to $e/3$ at higher temperatures ($\sim100mK$) \cite{efcharge-PRL2009shot, efcharge-PRB2010, efcharge-PRL2011,efcharge-NP2017}.
 In shot noise experiments, Coulomb screening will arise from the 2D dielectric environment, nearby metallic gates, and quantum point contact potentials, which will distort electric fields, suppress long-range interactions, and enhance short-range effects \cite{exp_shot_noise_2007, exp_shot_noise_ajit2013, exp_shot_noise_2020}.
 Based on the above discussion, at near absolute zero temperature with the effect of short-range interaction, the effective charge carriers in the quantum fluid are bunching “molecules” with $e^* = 2e/3$ formed by two Laughlin 1/3 anyons.
 Thermal fluctuations will gradually break apart these “molecules” as temperature rises, and the charge carrier will completely change back to the single Laughlin 1/3 anyons with $e^* = e/3$ in the end.
+A quantitative comparison between the binding energy of the anyon “molecule” under Yukawa interaction with $\lambda = 0.375 / l_B$ ($10^{-24} \sim 10^{-25} \text{J}$) and the thermal energy at $T \sim 10-100 \text{mK}$ confirms that their scales are comparable, supporting this scenario.